eProsima/DDS-Record-Replay/docs/rst/recording/usage/configuration.rst

 Max Reception Rate
 ^^^^^^^^^^^^^^^^^^

-Limits the frequency [Hz] at which samples are processed, by discarding messages received before :code:`1/max-reception-rate` seconds have elapsed since the last processed message was received.
+Limits the frequency [Hz] at which samples are processed, by discarding messages received before :code:`1/max-rx-rate` seconds have elapsed since the last processed message was received.
-When specified, ``max-reception-rate`` is set for all topics without distinction, but a different value can also set for a particular topic under the ``qos`` configuration tag within the builtin-topics list.
+When specified, ``max-rx-rate`` is set for all topics without distinction, but a different value can also set for a particular topic under the ``qos`` configuration tag within the builtin-topics list.
 This parameter only accepts non-negative values, and its default value is ``0`` (no limit).

 Downsampling
 ^^^^^^^^^^^^

 Reduces the sampling rate of the received data by keeping *1* out of every *n* samples received (per topic), where *n* is the value specified in ``downsampling``.
-If ``max-reception-rate`` is also set, downsampling applies to messages that already managed to pass this filter.
+If ``max-rx-rate`` is also set, downsampling applies to messages that already managed to pass this filter.
 When specified, this downsampling factor is set for all topics without distinction, but a different value can also set for a particular topic under the ``qos`` configuration tag within the builtin-topics list.
 This parameter only accepts positive integer values, and its default value is ``1`` (no downsampling).